✨ Path to Production Readiness

 - Readiness probe: Checks if the Pod is ready to accept traffic, Services only sends traffic to Pods which are in a ready state.

-You can read more about probes at the kubernetes documentation.
-Also this blog post has some excellent advice around probes, and covers some of the pitfalls of using them, particularly liveness probes.
+Also this blog post despite being old, has some excellent advice around probes, and covers some of the pitfalls of using them, particularly liveness probes.

 For this workshop we'll only set up a readiness probe, which is the most common type:

-# Probe to add to the data API deployment in the same level as above
+# Probe to add to the API deployment in the same level as above

 # Note: this container exposes a specific health endpoint